Arclid

+History

+Toponymy

+The first written attestation of Arclid is in 1188, spelled Erclid, with the modern spelling first attested by 1240.
+In the 20th century, scholars usually attributed the origin of the name to the Old Norse personal name Arnkell, combined with Old English hild ("hillside").
+However, the evolution of Arnkell into "Erk-" is problematic and there are no hills in the vicinity of the village, so a Welsh derivation for the name is more probable.
+Historical linguist Andrew Breeze argues that the name comes from a Brittonic prefix ar-, meaning "land around" and the Old Welsh equivalent of Clud, meaning "pure one".
+He suggests that Clud, which is cognate with the name of the River Clyde, was the old name of the stream that runs through the village before joining the River Wheelock.

+Gildas

+An 11th-century biography of the Romano-British St Gildas states that he was born at a place called Arecluta, which linguist Andrew Breeze argues is Arclid.
+Gildas was born in the late 5th century, when the area would have been under Welsh control.
+Gildas may have left the village to study Latin and religion in Chester.

 Landmarks

 The village pub, the Legs of Man, is situated on the Newcastle Road.
 A pub of the same name has stood here since the late 1860s, but the present building dates from 1939 and was designed by J. H. Walters.
 Originally the pub had a thatched roof, similar to the Bleeding Wolf at Scholar Green, but this caught fire in 1956 and was replaced with tiles.
 Today it has a mock-Tudor exterior and houses a separate restaurant.
 There is a large beer garden.